e-nsk logo

 In most cases you will need a visa to enter Russia.
 Apply to your Russian embassy for further information.

 Few people here speak English, and most of those that do are younger.
-So don't expect that average manager or employee candidate will be able to speak to you without an interpreter.
-Be sure to bring an interpreter with you, or meet someone in Novosibirsk who can provide one.
+So don’t expect that average manager or employee candidate will be able to speak to you without an interpreter unless you’re in the English-dominated industry like IT.
+Be sure to bring an interpreter with you, or hire some in Novosibirsk.

 Novosibirsk is quite civilised.
+Words like ‘in the middle of Siberia’ might scare you but don’t be!
+It is really big city with everything the civilisation should provide.
 You can expect that phones are working here.
 For mobile phones, consult the company that supports the standard your phone uses.
 Information about this can be found in our Phones and Internet section.
-Internet and e-mail are also available, dial-up, leased lines, GPRS.
-All the other attributes of modern civilisation are also present - TV (but not in English), FM radio (plays lots of English/American music), public transport of all kinds including underground (subway), police, banking, fast food, Dolby cinemas, night clubs, etc.
+Internet and e-mail are also available, dial-up, leased lines, GPRS/3G/LTE.
+All the other attributes of modern civilisation are also present – TV (but not in English), FM radio (plays lots of English/American music), public transport of all kinds including underground (subway), police, banking, fast food, Dolby cinemas, night clubs, hospitals etc.